Panman82/ember-bootstrap-switch/README.md

 #### Usage with ember-cli-less

-bootstrap-switch includes Less files which you can use with your project instead of using the default CSS files.
-Typically you wouldn't do this unless you are already using Less elsewhere in your project.
+bootstrap-switch includes [Less](http://lesscss.org/) files which you can use with your project instead of using the default CSS files.
+Typically you wouldn't do this unless you are already using [ember-cli-less](https://www.npmjs.com/package/ember-cli-less) elsewhere in your project.
 You'll need to exclude the default CSS files, include the bower path, and finally import the Less files.
 Ex:

 ```javascript
 // ember-cli-build.js